garyb-bs/firstam-foundation/README.md

 ## Notes

-Any questions, please reach out to me at any time
+Feel free to pull down the repo and play around and get to grips with how it all works.
+Breaking it is sometimes the best way to learn!
+Any questions, please reach out to me at any time.